Manuel Contreras

 Juan Manuel "Mamo" Guillermo Contreras Sepúlveda (4 May 1929 – 7 August 2015) was a Chilean Army officer and the former head of the National Intelligence Directorate (DINA), Chile's secret police during the dictatorship of General Augusto Pinochet.
-In 1995, he was sentenced to seven years in prison for the murder in Washington, DC, of the Chilean diplomat Dr. Orlando Letelier, which he served until 2001.

-At his death, Contreras was serving 59 unappealable sentences totaling 529 years in prison for kidnapping, forced disappearance and assassination.
+In 1995, he was convicted of the murder of Chilean diplomat Orlando Letelier in Washington, DC, and sentenced to seven years in prison, which he served until 2001.
+At the time of his death, Contreras was serving 59 unappealable sentences totaling 529 years in prison for kidnapping, forced disappearance, and assassination.

 Early life

-He was the son of Manuel Contreras Morales and Aída Sepúlveda Cubillos, who died when he was six or seven years old.
-He completed his primary studies at the English Institute of Macul, in Santiago.
-His father later moved to Osorno, where he entered that city's Lyceum.
+Contreras was the son of Manuel Contreras Morales and Aída Sepúlveda Cubillos.
+His parents died when he was six or seven years old.
+He completed his primary studies at the English Institute of Macul in Santiago.
+Afterward, his father relocated to Osorno, where he enrolled in the Lyceum of that city.

 Career

-He entered the Military School in 1944, where he graduated with first seniority on 23 December 1947.
-In 1952, after gaining the rank of lieutenant, Contreras again arrived at the Military School, but this time, he joined the Company of Engineers as an instructor for sappers.
+Contreras enrolled in the Military School in 1944 and graduated with top honors on 23 December 1947.
+In 1952, after achieving the rank of lieutenant, Contreras returned to the Military School, this time joining the Company of Engineers as a sapper instructor.

-In 1953, he married María Teresa Valdebenito Stevenson.
-The same year, he arrived at the newly-formed San Antonio School of Engineers.
+In 1953, Contreras married María Teresa Valdebenito Stevenson.
+During the same year, he became part of the newly-established San Antonio School of Engineers.

-In 1960, he entered the War Academy to complete the General Staff Officer course.
-There, he met the Captain Augusto Pinochet, the deputy director of the academy and professor of strategy classes.
-In Pinochet's classes, much of the time was occupied by his concern of the triumph of the Cuban Revolution.
+In 1960, Contreras enrolled in the War Academy to undertake the General Staff Officer course.
+It was there that he met Captain Augusto Pinochet, who served as the deputy director of the academy and taught strategy classes.
+Pinochet's lectures were often centered around his concerns about the success of the Cuban Revolution.

-Contreras graduated from the War Academy in 1962 as a general staff officer.
-He stood out as the first of his class and obtained the title of academy professor in the subjects of intelligence and logistics.
-He returned there in 1966 but this time as an intelligence professor.
+Contreras successfully completed the General Staff Officer course at the War Academy in 1962, ranking first in his class.
+He was also appointed as a professor at the academy, teaching intelligence and logistics.
+In 1966, he returned to the academy, this time as a professor of intelligence.